-Jo Salas is a writer, a Playback Theatre performer and trainer, a social activist, and passionate grandmother.
+Jo Salas is a writer, a social activist, and devoted grandmother.
 She grew up in New Zealand and now lives two hours north of New York City near woods and mountains.
-Jo’s published fiction has appeared in literary journals and anthologies.
+Jo’s fiction includes the novels Dancing with Diana (Codhill Press, 2015, and the forthcoming Mrs. Lowe-Porter (JackLeg Press, 2023).
+Her short stories have appeared in literary journals and anthologies.
 Her story “After,” in the anthology Facing the Change: Personal Encounters with Global Warming was nominated for the Pushcart Prize.
 Other short stories have won or been shortlisted for awards.

-Jo’s nonfiction writing has chronicled and explored Playback Theatre since its inception, with many publications including Improvising Real Life: Personal Story in Playback Theatre, now published in seven translations and a 20th anniversary edition.
+Jo is also the cofounder of Playback Theatre, an original form of interactive theatre based on personal stories now practiced worldwide.
+Her nonfiction writing has chronicled and explored Playback Theatre since its inception, with many publications including Improvising Real Life: Personal Story in Playback Theatre, now published in ten translations and a 20th anniversary edition.

 You can write to Jo at email@example.com.